 Vapers love unicorns.
-We call unattainable mods unicorns, and there are dozens if not hundreds of unicorn-themed e-liquids.
+We call unattainable vape mods and vape tanks unicorns, and there are dozens if not hundreds of unicorn-themed e-liquids.
 Unicorns are mythological creatures, of course.
 They’re not real, and they’re impossible to find — much like e-cigarette “marketing to children” and vaping regulations that recognize the lower risk of non-combustible nicotine products.

 Tobacco control hardliners apparently like unicorns too.
 Or, at least, they can work up enough faux outrage about unicorn images in vapor marketing to power a paper that finds its way onto the pages of the absolute worst academic journal anywhere, Tobacco Control.

 The paper was written by Dr. Robert Jackler and Divya Ramamurthi of the Stanford Research into the Impact of Tobacco Advertising (SRITA) project at Stanford University.
 SRITA began to document cigarette and tobacco advertising, but most of what they do now is Google images from e-cigarette websites.
 They refer to any picture on any vaping commerce site, by the way, as advertising or marketing.
 To them, merely existing is the same as marketing.
 The site is hilarious, although that’s not what they’re aiming for.